Online Banking (Canadian Bank Account)

-Returned Cheques will result in a $27.00 penalty charge to the student's account.
-Future payment will be required by certified cheque.
+Pre-Authorized Debits that are returned due to non-sufficient funds (NSF), will result in a $45.00 penalty charge to the student's account.
+Future payment will be required by online banking, or by certified cheque.

 Students who intend to pay their fees with federal, provincial or territorial funds should apply for financial assistance to their respective student aid programs prior to the end of June each year for the Fall/Winter academic session and before the end of March for the Spring/Summer session.

 If applications are made after these dates, there is a chance that funds may not be available before the financial deadlines for each term.
 Students would then be required to pay their first installments out of their own resources unless proof of funding can be provided (Notice of Assessment).
-Additionally, if funding only covers a portion of the student fees owing, the difference should be paid not later than August 15 each year.
+Additionally, if funding only covers a portion of the student fees owing, the difference should be paid no later than August 15 for the Fall-Winter session, or no later than May 1 for the Spring-Summer session.

 Please note that all payments from Federal, Provincial or Territorial funding agencies must be received by the University no later than the last day to register in the term to avoid late payment fees.